-After its formation in 1995, the OCCSW founded the Okaloosa County Women’s Hall of Fame to honor the women of Okaloosa County – past and present – whose contributions to the arts, athletics, business, education, government, the humanities, philanthropy and science, have been of great value to our community’s development.
-Each year’s inductees are honored on a wall in the Okaloosa County Administrative Offices in Shalimar, Crestview and Niceville, FL.
+After its formation in 1995, the OCCSW established the Okaloosa County Women’s Hall of Fame to recognize extraordinary women from Okaloosa County, both past and present, whose significant contributions in the fields of arts, leadership, business, education, military/government, humanities, philanthropy, and community service played an important role in the advancement of women and our community.
+Inductees are honored on a wall in the Okaloosa County Administrative Offices in Shalimar, Crestview, and Niceville, FL.

 The Hall is a monument to exceptional women in our county’s history.